Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a Connecticut auto dealer bond cost?

-The Connecticut Department of Motor Vehicles requires motor vehicle dealers, repairers and leasing/renting companies to post surety bonds to legally work within the state.
-Auto dealers must post a $50,000 bond, motor vehicle repairers must post a $5,000 bond and motor vehicle renting/leasing companies must post a $10,000 surety bond.
+The Connecticut Department of Motor Vehicles requires motor vehicle dealers, repairers, and leasing/renting companies to post surety bonds to legally work within the state.
+Auto dealers must post a $50,000 bond, motor vehicle repairers must post a $5,000 bond, and motor vehicle renting/leasing companies must post a $10,000 surety bond.

-Why do I need this bond?
+Why do I need a Connecticut motor vehicle dealer bond?

-Connecticut vehicle dealer bonds ensure that principals (dealer, repairers and leasing/renting companies) conduct business in compliance with all state and federal laws.
+Connecticut vehicle dealer bonds ensure that principals (dealer, repairers, and leasing/renting companies) conduct business in compliance with all state and federal laws.
 If the principal conducts business unethically and unlawfully, the bond protects any person who suffers financial loss as a result of the principal’s actions.
 The surety covers all damages up to the full penal sum of the bond, and the principal must reimburse the surety for all damages paid out.

-Connecticut motor vehicle dealer, motor vehicle repairer and motor vehicle leasing or rental company bonds remain in full force and effect until canceled or violated.
+Connecticut motor vehicle dealer, motor vehicle repairer, and motor vehicle leasing or rental company bonds remain in full force and effect until canceled or violated.
 The surety can cancel the bond by giving written notice to the state at least 30 days prior to the effective termination date.

 Applicants should be sure to indicate the correct license type on the surety bond form.